bbgrabbag/battleship/README.md

 NodeJS Battleship

-DESCRIPTION:
+DESCRIPTION: Play against the computer in a race to destroy the evil Imperial Navy before it destroys yours!

 HOW TO PLAY:

 PURPOSE: With this project I really wanted to master the art of building constructors and using node modules.
-If a fun and entertaining game happened to come out of it, then that was just a bonus.
+Bonus points if a fun and entertaining game happened to come out of it.